spencermountain/compromise/README.md

       <summary>🔪 Partial builds?</summary>
       <p></p>
       <ul>
-        it can't be tree-shaken, and our tagging methods are competitive, so it's not recommended to pull stuff out.
+        it can't be tree-shaken, and the tagging methods are competitive, so it's not recommended to pull-out stuff.
         <br/>
         We recommend loading the library fully, given it's smaller than <a href="https://68.media.tumblr.com/tumblr_m674jlpyPT1ry8fquo1_250.gif">this gif</a>.
       </ul>